-The top ten horrors include betting slips, pet food for a Shih Tzu ‘guard dog’, Armani jeans bought as work wear for a painter and holiday flights to the Caribbean.
+The top ten horrors include betting slips, pet food for a Shih Tzu ‘guard dog’, Armani jeans bought as workwear for a painter, and holiday flights to the Caribbean.

-These were spotted amongst the 11 million self assessment tax returns that HMRC receives each year from self-employed and small business owners.
+These were spotted amongst the 11 million self-assessment tax returns that HMRC receives each year from self-employed and small business owners.

 This annual release of a top ten list is done to raise public awareness and to warn against trying to make unrealistic and over-the-top expense claims.

 It’s a battle that all companies who manage expense reports have to fight on a daily basis.
-Failing to effectively clampdown on out-of-policy and errant claims can be a dangerous drain on company resources.
+Failing to efficiently and effectively clampdown on out-of-policy and errant claims can be a dangerous drain on company resources.

-To help improve efficiency, the HMRC recently moved over to a digital system and over the past four years, the number of fines issued for tax return ‘errors’ has multiplied sixfold.
+To help improve efficiency, the HMRC recently moved over to a digital system, and over the past four years, the number of fines issued for tax return ‘errors’ has multiplied sixfold.

 Digital expense management systems are now helping companies of all shapes and sizes to find smarter and more effective ways to root out dodgy claims.

 The switch from manual and paper-based ways of working to automated digital systems doesn’t just reduce processing time - it offers a fundamentally new way of managing employee expense reports.

 With the old way of working, finance teams were tasked with having to spot illegitimate claims amid a mass of paperwork and bundles of receipts.
 A digital system such as Webexpenses provides real-time monitoring with each claim automatically checked to make sure it falls within preset limits.